ChariotEngine/Chariot/crates/README.md

 In each crate directory, there should be a separate README to describe what the crate can be used for.
-All crates in this directory have the same license as the main OpenAOE project.
+All crates in this directory have the same license as the main Chariot project.